tsengia/tsengia/README.md

 :star: Things I find interesting:
 - [Deno](https://deno.land/) - A "replacement" for NodeJS with first class support for TypeScript.
 - [seL4](https://sel4.systems/) - A formally verified microkernel developed for high-reliability use cases.
 - [NixOS](https://nixos.org/) - An OS built on top of a functional package manager.
-Please take a look at this [blog post by Fly Circus](https://flyingcircus.io/blog/thoughts-on-systems-management-methods/) too.
+Please take a look at this [blog post by Flying Circus](https://flyingcircus.io/blog/thoughts-on-systems-management-methods/) too.
 - [Graph Neural Networks](https://en.wikipedia.org/wiki/Graph_neural_network) - Neural networks that work with graph-like data structures.